 Catholic Public Domain Version (2009)

 Translated solo by Ronald L. Conte, Jr., the CPDV is a modern translation of Clementine Vulgate, using the Challoner revision of the Douay-Rheims as a literary guide.
 The translator calls it a “fairly literal” translation of the Vulgate, somewhat less literal than the Challoner revision had been.
 It was consciously translated in the light of Catholic teaching (i.e. the analogy of faith, cf. CCC #114), and with a view toward illuminating the Christological elements of the Old Testament texts (cf. CCC #112).
-This stands in contrast to the tendency within many modern versions to translate the Old Testament as if it were not in relation to the New Testament.
+This stands in contrast to the tendency within many modern versions to translate the Old Testament as if it did not bear a necessary and defining relationship to the New Testament.
 The obfuscations of “inclusive language” were “carefully avoid[ed]” in translating the text.

 Conte sought to provide an up-to-date English version in the Latin textual tradition, which he correctly views as a perfectly relevant companion stream to those of the other ancient languages (Greek, Hebrew, Aramaic/Syriac).
 It was published in full, without copyright, in 2009, and is available for some freeware Bible Study apps, in Kindle & ePub formats, in paperback, and online in both English-only and English-Latin formats at Conte’s website: http://www.sacredbible.org/catholic/.

 An initial attempt at revision of the Grail Psalms was rejected for liturgical use by the US Bishops in 1984.
 In 1993, a second attempted revision, called The Grail Psalter (Inclusive Language Version) was likewise rejected for liturgical use, although that 1993 edition, published by GIA, is listed by the USCCB as being approved for personal use.